Some girls overestimate HPV vaccine protection

 The study, published in the Archives of Pediatric & Adolescent Medicine, shows the need for better education about the vaccines and their limitations.

-Merck's (MRK.N) Gardasil and GlaxoSmithKline's (GSK.L) Cervarix vaccines protect against strains of the humanpapilloma virus or HPV that cause cervical cancer.
+Merck's Gardasil and GlaxoSmithKline's Cervarix vaccines protect against strains of the humanpapilloma virus or HPV that cause cervical cancer.
 Gardasil also protects against some strains of the virus that cause genital warts.

 But neither vaccine can prevent other forms of sexually transmitted diseases such as syphilis, gonorrhea or human immunodeficiency virus or HIV that causes AIDS.

-HPV vaccines can only prevent HPV infections and do not treat active infections.
+And HPV vaccines can only prevent HPV infections; they do not treat active infections.

 Most girls who get the vaccine know its limitations, the researchers said, but the vaccines are recommended for all girls aged 11 to 12, and overestimating their effect could increase a young woman's risk of contracting other sexually transmitted diseases.